 Toss a handful of almonds or walnuts on your cereal or salad, mix some cashews into your dinner stir-fry or just munch some peanuts for a quick snack.
-It’s a daily habit that may be the key to improving your brain health — and it may only take a couple of teaspoons.
+It’s a daily habit that may be a key to supporting your brain health — and it may only take a couple of teaspoons.

 A 2019 study by the University of South Australia of nearly 5,000 adults age 55-plus found that eating more than 2 teaspoons (10 grams) of nuts daily was linked with improved thinking, reasoning and memory.